integrations/microsoft-teams/Readme.md

 Note: In case of Draft PRs, updates are not notified.
 Once the Draft PR is moved to ready, you will start getting the notifications

 ### Move conversations into next steps
 Teams conversations often lead to decisions and actionable takeaways.
-You can perform following actions on GitHub directly from Microsoft Teams:
+You can perform the following actions on GitHub directly from Microsoft Teams:

 #### Issue creation experience
-You can now create issue by just a click, right from the place where you collaborate.
+You can now create an issue with just one click, right from the place where you collaborate.
 In any channel/personal app, you can now click on the three dots (...) at the top right corner of a message and choose 'Create an Issue' from the 'More actions' list.
 This will launch a create issue dialogue.

 <p align="left"><img width="500" alt="Issue Create Card" src="images/IssueCreateCard.png"></p>

 - The content of the message from which you have triggered this create issue flow will be filled into the description helping you get started on the issue.
 Also the link of the MS Teams conversation will be added to description in the end automatically giving you reference when you want to track the issue later.
 You can also edit the entire description if you want.
-- The last used repo in the channel will be automatically filled in.
+- The last used repo in the channel will be selected by default.
 However, you can go ahead and change to the repo of your choice.
 - You can optionally fill in labels, assignees and milestones when you create an issue.
 Once the issue is created you will receive a confirmation card in the channel from where you have initiated the issue creation flow.

 Alternatively, you can create an issue from the commands by invoking @GitHub from the chat in your channel or personal app.

-Note: You need to be signed in and have necessary access to the repo to create an issue.
+**Note**: You need to be signed in and have necessary access to the repo to create an issue.

 #### Manage your issues and prs
 You can also peform other actions on your Issues and PR like